 In the showrooms upstairs was a piano that had just been released – and Elton really wanted to try it out while on tour.
 So a deal was made to deliver the piano during their upcoming show at Madison Square Garden (New York City).
 A couple “comp” tickets were part of the deal…

 Of course, I wouldn’t turn down a chance to see Elton at MSG, so I volunteered for the delivery crew.
-Even if the story ended here, it would be EPIC, but it gets even better…
+Even if the story ended here, it would be EPIC, but it gets better…

 April 27th, 1993 – Madison Square Garden, New York City

 Needless to say, I was the last person to play before Elton took the stage.
-With the way the events took place, I rightly claim “I opened for Elton John”.
-Yes, a little stretch on the truth, but it really felt like it.
-More importantly, I walked away with a new confidence and appreciation for the power of music.
+It may be a little stretch on the truth, but it sure felt like I had just opened for Elton John…

 From Elton to The Naked Piano

-Ten years later, that little bit of confidence and a lot of passion for piano turned into my first “Naked Piano” albums.
-My goal was more of a tribute to this timeless instrument – but also a fulfillment of my desire to provide a musical escape in a hectic world.
-And… where do you think I recorded those first albums? in the abandoned Steinert concert hall which had so impressed Elton John and his band!
+Fast forward, and I took my passion for piano and turned it into a series called “The Naked Piano” – a tribute to this timeless instrument – and a fulfillment of my desire to provide calm and inspiration in a crazy world.
+And here’s the part of the story which gets real interesting: Where do you think I recorded those first “Naked Piano” albums?
+In the abandoned Steinert concert hall which had so impressed Elton John and his band!

-To show you the special sound quality of that old hall I’d like to offer you one of my favorite tracks called “The Thinker” (recorded in Steinert Hall) FREE – no strings attached.
+And to show you the special sound quality of that old hall which had so impressed Elton John and is now all over the news, I’d like to offer you one of my favorite tracks called “The Thinker” (recorded in Steinert Hall) FREE – no strings attached.

-If you like the track you might also consider checking out “The Naked Piano Transitions“.
-It’s my latest album and it’s full of great stuff I’d like to think would make Sir Elton proud 🙂
+If you like the track you might also consider checking out “Platinum”.
+It’s my latest album and it’s full of my top-selling piano singles (including FIVE recorded in Steinert Hall) I’d like to think would make Sir Elton and his band proud 🙂